 Discover the keys to become a CEO in this article.

-New C-suite executive roles
+New C-suite executives titles, roles and responsibilities

 Although boards continue to prioritize profiles with experience in financial matters and administrative aspects within companies, new needs and trends are emerging that are leading to the formation of more diverse senior management teams with new skills.
 These new profiles include: